Eb-Zeero/stencil_wc/README.md

 ## cookiecutter input

 When using the template, cookiecutter asks you for various input:

+* `project_name`.
+The name for your project.
+It only define a root directory where you project .

 * `package_name`.
 The package name for your project.
 This is also taken to be the Github repository name.
 It must be a valid Node package name.